-The Cook Islands is located in the South Pacific Ocean due south of Hawaii.
-Named after Captain James Cook, the English explorer, the country consists of 15 islands spread over 1 million square miles of ocean.
-The island of Rarotonga is the capital and home to more than 60% of the population.
-English is the every day language.
+Situated in the South Pacific Ocean, the Cook Islands lie due south of Hawaii.
+Reflecting its namesake, Captain James Cook, the country encompasses 15 islands across 1 million square miles of ocean.
+The island of Rarotonga, forming the capital, houses over 60% of the population.
+English remains the everyday language.

-Originally a colony of Britain, then New Zealand, the Cook Islands achieved limited self-government in 1957, and became “self governing in free association” with New Zealand in 1965.
-It is now a fully sovereign state with its own parliament, universal suffrage, and general elections every 4 years.
-All Cook Islanders hold dual New Zealand and Cook Islands nationality and the country continues to enjoy a close relationship with New Zealand.
+Originating as a British colony and later part of New Zealand, the Cook Islands attained limited self-governance in 1957 and entered a “self-governing in free association” status with New Zealand in 1965.
+Currently, it stands as a fully sovereign state with its own parliament, universal suffrage, and quadrennial general elections.
+All Cook Islanders possess dual New Zealand and Cook Islands nationality, maintaining a close relationship with New Zealand.

-The thriving offshore industry is a major contributor to total government revenue.
-The other important contributors to the economy are tourism and cultured pearl farming.
+A thriving offshore industry significantly bolsters government revenue for the Cook Islands.
+Other key contributors to the economy are tourism and cultured pearl farming.